rudderlabs/rudderstack-docs/cloud-extract-sources/google-search-console.md

 In the **Site URL**, make sure to use the **exact URL** of the website as specified in your Google Search Console.
 Read [this guide](https://support.google.com/webmasters/answer/34592?hl=en) for more information.

+{% hint style="info" %}
+If you are using a domain property in search console you will need pre-pepend the site with "sc-domain:".
+{% endhint %}

 ![](../.gitbook/assets/image%20%2813%29%20%281%29.png)

 {% hint style="success" %}